swathiasok/MaskDetection/README.md

 # MaskDetection

-Real time face-mask detection using Deep Learning
+Face-mask detection using Deep Learning and CNN